 You can go on NeighborhoodScout.com to determine the crime rate in your particular neighborhood.
-In Los Angeles, Calif, for example, there were 213 crimes committed per square mile in 2013.
-That should serve as a wake-up call, telling you there are a lot of covetous people out there who want what you have, such as your laptop, smart phone or your big screen, and they are willing to burglarize your place to get it.
+In Los Angeles, Calif, for example, there were 213 crimes committed per square mile.
+That should serve as a wake-up call, telling you there are a lot of covetous people out there who want what you have, such as your laptop, smartphone or your big screen, and they are willing to burglarize your place to get it.
 So, ease your mind by taking out renter’s insurance.
 The good new is, unlike medical or car insurance, it’s extremely affordable.

 8. Put your savings on autopilot.